mlaude1/book-frontend/README.md

 - **star rating data is not being saved** \
 There was an issue with the rating system where the stars were appearing just fine and could be clicked on, but the data was not being saved.
 In order to fix this, we first had to go to the backend and add a starRating property with a number value to the BookSchema.
 Next, we placed the star component inside the Update Form and passed it the `handleChange` function as props.
 Lastly, inside the `StarRating.js`, we also had to put the `handleChange` function on the input as well as change the `name` attribute to "starRating" in order for the data to go to the right place.

+- **scroll effect happening too many times** \
+When adding in the scroll effect, there was initially a bug where the books would continue to fade in while scrolling up and down.
+This was a bit disorienting as a user, as it made the book list not feel solid on the page.
+After reading the documentation, I discovered a `triggerOnce` attribute that ensures the animation only happens on the first scroll reveal.
+This fixed the problem and made the list feel more sturdy on the page.